 Your arm swells up and makes it difficult to use your bow again as it causes an archery injury.
 You are left with bruises, muscle strains, and loads of pain.

 Your day will be ruined just because of the string slap injury.
 That is why you should use an arm guard or forearm guard when doing this particular sport.

 But why does this happen, and how do you prevent string slap?
-First off, a bowstring hitting your arm can be from poor archery form, improper handgrip, and wrong bow arm positioning.
+First off, a bowstring hitting your arm can be from poor archery form, improper handgrip, wrong archery stance, and wrong bow arm positioning.